BANGAUTOGLASS

 5. Temporarily cover the window opening.
 Once you've documented the scene, protect the interior from weather and further exposure while you arrange for the replacement.

 6. Contact your insurance provider or get assistance with your claim.
 If you have comprehensive coverage, a break-in is typically a covered event.
-Bang AutoGlass can assist you with the claim process if you haven't started it yet — while we can't file the claim on your behalf, we can help guide you through what's needed.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Understanding Suzuki Reno Door Glass: What You're Actually Replacing